 With some finely tuned robotics, Jess even found time to play Theremin and venture over to Jeff to give him a good spanking during ‘Girl Boy Pop Toy’ as his larger than life personality charmed the crowd.
 And as a tribute to their host HELEN LOVE, HYPERBUBBLE also did an affectionate cover of her song ‘Better Set Your Phasers to Stun’ from 2000 which was appreciated by all present including ‘Never Mind The Buzzcocks’ team captain PHILL JUPITUS.

-After their enjoyable set at ‘Does Your Heart Go Boom?’, HYPERBUBBLE kindly chatted to The Electricity Club about Synths, Justice and The American Way…
+After their enjoyable set at ‘Does Your Heart Go Boom?’, HYPERBUBBLE kindly chatted about Synths, Justice and The American Way…

 So how do you feel after your first gig in London?